 6.1a(3).
 Process design also includes the need to extensively redesign a process due to changes in requirements or other factors.
-Agility may be needed when work processes need to change as a result of overall work system changes, such as bringing a supply-network product or process inhouse to avoid disruptions in supply due to unpredictable external events, or outsourcing a product or process formerly carried out in-house.
+Agility may be needed when work processes need to change as a result of overall work system changes, such as bringing a supply-network product or process inhouse to avoid disruptions in supply due to unpredictable external events trigerred by climate change, or outsourcing a product or process formerly carried out in-house.